 1987 Constitution $5 Gold

-The 1987 Constitution Commemorative $5 Gold was issued along with a silver dollar coin to mark the 200th anniversary of the United States Constitution.
-The coins were authorized to have a mintage of up to 10,000,000 silver dollars and 1,000,000 gold coins.
-While mintages fell short of the maximum, sales were still relatively strong, especially for the gold coin.
+The 1987 Constitution $5 Gold Coin (Buy on eBay) was issued along with a silver dollar coin to mark the 200th anniversary of the United States Constitution.
+Sales of the gold coins came close to attaining the maximum authorized mintage of one million pieces.

-The $5 gold commemorative coins were minted in uncirculated and proof versions at the West Point Mint.
+Both the proof and uncirculated versions of the Constitution Gold Coins were struck at the West Point Mint.
 The coins were offered for sale individually or as part of a two coin set, which included the corresponding silver dollar, or a four coin set, which included the $5 gold and $1 silver coins in proof and uncirculated finishes.

 Coin Specifications